jacobcarpenter/aoc-2025/notes.md

 ### No BigInt yet

-I was on the lookout for potentially needing `BigInt`, but every thing stayed comfortably under `Number.MAX_SAFE_INTEGER`.
+I was on the lookout for potentially needing `BigInt`, but everything stayed comfortably under `Number.MAX_SAFE_INTEGER`.

 </details>